Nordstrom/diskpart-cookbook/README.md

 assumption is that you have 1 volume/partition per physical disk.
 I would argue you always want this, but alas this is the assumption foisted upon you by me!

+When cloning this repository, clone into a directory named "diskpart" to have the provider names match those listed below.

+ex: git clone https://github.com/moserke/diskpart-cookbook.git diskpart

 Version
 ======